p2ppsr/coolcert/README.md

 Intall Docker, then add a `SERVER_PRIVATE_KEY` to your `docker-compose.yml` file.

 Run `docker compose up`.
-Your CoolCert server will be ready to issue certificates.
+Your CoolCert server will be ready to issue certificates from port **3002**.

 ## Questions?